darkfish-03/dsa/graphs/scc-bridges-and-articulation-points.md

 1. A bridge is an edge in a graph which when removed makes graph disconneted or in other words increases the number of connected components.
 2. During a DFS traversal there are certain edges which are traversed referred as forward edges and edges which are not traversed are called back edges.
 The backedges can never be bridges.
 Backedges results in cycle.
+3. Brute force : for each edge --> remove it and check number of connected components increases or not.

 ```
 int timer = 0;